 You've just done an everyday ROI calculation.
 The cost to you is free neighborly labor, but the value it delivers is good food and a free movie.
 Your neighbor is thinking along the same lines.
 Not only is it cheaper to feed you and treat you to a movie than it is to pay a company technician to install the thermostat, he gets the additional benefit of having an excuse to get out of the house Thursday, when he wife hosts book club.
 Neither of you used a special formula or even wrote anything down, but you both made your decisions using the concept of ROI.

 When company front offices calculate ROIs, there are generally more variables and higher stakes, so things get a bit more thorough and complex.
 But the core concept never changes.

 First Step: Cost

-Calculating the ROI of a CMMS starts with tracking down and adding up its costs.
+Calculating CMMS ROI starts with tracking down and adding up its costs.
 Here, we need to consider both upfront and ongoing.
 Upfront costs are what you pay to get things set up.
 For example, implementation includes onboarding, and CMMS providers offer different support packages to help you get familiar and then comfortable with the software.
 But that's not the only cost because you're also going to be paying employees' salaries while they're learning the system.
 So, it's the number of employees multiplied by their average hourly wage and then that number multiplied by the number of onboarding hours.
 Ongoing costs, on the other hand, are what you need to keep things running.
 The cost of the subscription is the first example that likely comes to mind, but there are others.